theirc/airbel/src/_expertise_areas/project-management.md

 ---
 layout: expertise_area
-title: Project Management
+title: Innovative Finance
 description: >-
-  Running a humanitarian project requires substantial skill and knowledge of key implementation challenges in the field.
-Strong project management enables us to reach impactful outcomes, stronger research findings, and scalable, life-changing solutions.
+  Global humanitarian budgets are not keeping pace with our clients’ increasing, and increasingly complex, needs.
+We are designing and testing new approaches to raising finance for our clients, and impactful new ways to use funds before, during and after displacement.
 icon_path: /img/icons/expertise-icon-projmang-white.png
 ---